 - leftover bulgogi (find the recipe here)

-- Mix leftover rice with sesame oil, cilantro and add salt to taste.
+- Mix leftover rice with sesame oil, 2 tbsp minced cilantro and add salt to taste.
 Set aside.

 - Using a three inch ring mold, press rice into the mold tightly to about 1/2 inch thickness.

-- The sesame oil should help to bind the rice together slightly.
+- The sesame oil should help bind the rice together slightly.
+But if using the sushi rice, this is not a problem.

 - Heat a non-stick pan on medium high heat, place rice patties onto the pan.